riceissa/issarice.com/wiki/is-effective-altruism-new.md

     was started by me but expanded significantly by Vipul Naik, documents some of the history of evaluating nonprofits, including the [Scientific Charity Movement][scm].
--   My [draft page for priority-setting in global health][psigh draft], which shows that *explicit prioritization* in global health has been going on since at least the 1970s -- around 30 years before the effective altruism movement even formed.
+-   My Wikipedia [draft page for "Priority-setting in global health"][psigh draft], which shows that *explicit prioritization* in global health has been going on since at least the 1970s -- around 30 years before the effective altruism movement even formed.

 # In what ways is effective altruism new?